gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/build-procedure.md

 The latest version of the build script is a single run, multi-platform build, generating the Windows 32, Windows 64, GNU/Linux 32, GNU/Linux 64 and OS X distribution packages at once.

-The script was developed on OS X, but it also runs on any recent GNU/Linux distribution (just that in this case it cannot generate the OS X package).
+The script was developed on OS X, but it also runs on any recent GNU/Linux distribution (only that in this case it cannot generate the OS X package).

 ## Prerequisites